lewdavidson/Angular-Zoo/README.md

 Must use:
- - [ ] Model
+ - [ x ] Model
  - [ ] Portfolio ready
- - [ ] Separate components for adding, editing, and displaying
+ - [ x ] Separate components for adding, editing, and displaying
- - [ ] Successfully create, edit, and display instances of a model
+ - [ x ] Successfully create, edit, and display instances of a model
- - [ ] Typescript used
+ - [ x ] Typescript used
  - [ ] Filter instances with a pipe.

 ## Setup Instructions